dannyfranca/home-stream-server/README.md

 **No!** Here's why:

-- **qBittorrent & Prowlarr**: Already fully VPN-protected via network sharing with Gluetun
+- **qBittorrent, SABnzbd & Prowlarr**: Already fully VPN-protected via network sharing with Gluetun
 - **Sonarr, Radarr, Bazarr**: Only fetch metadata from public APIs - no privacy concern
-- **Jellyfin, Plex, Jellyseerr**: Only serve local media - no need for VPN
+- **Jellyfin, Jellyseerr**: Only serve local media - no need for VPN

 ---